For Prospective Members

 To achieve a safe Scouting experience, certain medical requirements exist.
 Maintaining a healthy body is also a core Scouting value.
 Also, adult leaders responsible for your Scout need to know of any medical conditions that may exist—finding out your Scout is allergic to peanuts after eating a PB&J sandwich is not the right answer!

-The Boy Scouts of America has established minimum standards for providing medical information prior to participating in various activities, and requires all Scouts to complete a BSA medical form.
+The Boy Scouts of America has established minimum standards for providing medical information prior to participating in various activities and requires all Scouts to complete a BSA medical form.
 In addition, individuals desiring to participate in any high-adventure activity will not be permitted to do so if they exceed a weight limit specified by BSA.

 REGISTRATION REQUIREMENTS